Resources for becoming a more sustainable musician/music lover

 Figure Out Your Carbon Footprint

-We write a lot about carbon offsets.
+We write a lot about #carbon offsets.
 Here is a carbon calculator to help you figure out your carbon footprint.
-Just a tip, your power company has your monthly energy usage in your account settings.
+Just a tip, your power company has your monthly energy usage in your account settings. #carbon

-Festival Toilets Go Green (in a good, not gross, way)
+Festival Toilets Go Green (in a good way)

-Not a big part of the discussion, but if you are at a festival, eventually you’re going to need the loo.
+Every #festival, eventually you’re going to need the loo.
 Loowatt enters the chat.
-Chemical and energy free, the toilet compresses and stores waste, then processes for biofuels or fertilizer.
+Chemical & energy free, the toilet compresses & stores waste, then processes for biofuels or fertilizer. #biowaste

 CONTACT US